-$ ls contrast.jks
+ls contrast.jks

-Your certificate authority (CA) needs a certificate signing request (CSR) from you to create a SSL Certificate.
+Your certificate authority (CA) needs a certificate signing request (CSR) from you to create a SSL certificate.

 keytool -certreq \ -alias teamserver \ -file teamserver.csr \ -keystore contrast.jks

 $ ls contrast.jks teamserver.csr

-The teamserver.csr can now be shared with your Certificate Authority.
-In response, they should send you a signed SSL certificate for use in your environment.
+You can now share the teamserver.csr with your CA. In response, they should send you a signed SSL certificate to use in your environment.

 When importing root and intermediate certificates, you'll need to be aware of a small change to the

-As a general rule, most purchased SSL certificates will be recognized as valid because their Root Certificate Authority is already part of the default keystore.
-Keep in mind, this will change with your distribution and Java version.
+-file options.
+As a general rule, most purchased SSL certificates will be recognized as valid because their root CA is already part of the default KeyStore.
+However, the default will change with your distribution and Java version.
 You can find the default KeyStore at $JAVA_HOME/jre/lib/security/cacerts.

 To view the contents of this KeyStore, use:

 $ keytool -keystore cacerts -list Enter keystore password:

-If you are using an internal CA, then you will need to obtain root and intermediate certificates to verify the chain of trust through the keystores on both sides of the connection.
+If you're using an internal CA, you must obtain root and intermediate certificates to verify the chain of trust through the KeyStores on both sides of the connection.

 keytool -import \ -trustcacerts -alias root -file my-root-cert.crt -keystore contrast.jks

 keytool -import \ -trustcacerts -alias intermediate -file my-intermediate-cert.crt -keystore contrast.jks

-Notice here that the alias used is the same in all examples above, specifically the Certificate Signing Request example.
+The alias used is the same in all of the previous examples, specifically for CSR.
 The my-ca-signed-cert.crt is what you should receive in response to a CSR.

 It's very important that this signed certificate is imported to the alias that matches the private key used to create the CSR.

 keytool -import \ -trustcacerts -alias teamserver -file my-ca-signed-cert.crt -keystore contrast.jks

-When debugging your keystore and client connections, it is helpful to match fingerprints between client and server.
+When debugging your KeyStore and client connections, it's helpful to match fingerprints between client and server.

 keytool -list \ -keystore contrast.jks